graphile/graphile.github.io/src/pages/postgraphile/v3-migration.md

 the below first though!)

-* Per-function `returns setof <table>` connection names have been removed in favour of a shared connection with the tables themselves
+* Per-function `returns setof <table>` connection names have been removed in favour of a shared connection with the tables themselves - only affects you if you have referenced the type name in queries/fragments
-* What's nullable and what isn't has changed slightly
+* What's nullable and what isn't has changed slightly - shouldn't cause an issue in most cases
-* JWTs now have an audience of 'postgraphile'
+* JWTs now have an audience of 'postgraphile' rather than 'postgraphql'
 * If you have any tables ending with `_input`, `_patch`, `Input` or `Patch` they will be renamed (see bottom of this article)